-We visited the long dead, stretched our fingers out to them, touched fingertips through the flint and bracken.
+We visited the long dead, stretched our fingers out, touched fingertips through the flint and bracken.
 North Norfolk has some lovely landscapes, far removed from the outsider idea of some flatland devoid of features.
-The North County is a rolling and curved patchwork of fields, fillets of woodland and heath, lanes and roads that track the rise and fall.
+The North County around Salthouse is a rolling and curved patchwork of fields, fillets of woodland and heath, lanes and roads that track the rise and fall.
 In Autumn tweed squares form from the ploughed in stubble, Geese fly in and feed off the beet tops.
 Some soils are riddled down to a fine clay till and are already flushed with a light fresh growth of winter and spring crops, occasional fields of sugar beet give way to dried blackening corn.
 The soil varies from darker clay tills into sandy loams on the slopes of the old denuded glacial moraines that run in a curve along the coast, their crests eroded down displaying the gravels dropped by the ice.
 For centuries extracted by us along sections of the Blakeney Ridge and the Glaven Valley.
 I visited a Glaven pit once years ago on some school trip.
-Bored we looked for fossils, turned the gravel in our hands.
+Bored, we looked for fossils, turned the gravel in our hands.

 This does all take me back, further now than ever before.
 We are up here in the wind and warm autumn air, it’s my birthday.
 And as I pass another milestone I am more aware than ever of the pasts receding and blurring tracks than normal.
 My own beginnings are entwined with the others from long before that lie here up on the ridge.
 Salthouse Heath is itself a survival.
 It is part of a landscape we have almost lost.
 Here where the sandy soils were thin there may well have been these natural clearings where the trees didn’t grow so well and gorse, heather and scrub predominated.
 This scrubby heathland probably formed natural grazing areas and as such, akin to later lost places like Godwick was protected from the plough by virtue of the nature of the environment that it is, where you can’t cultivate it is best to farm animals not crops.